Glossary

 Fine-Tuning

-The process of further training a pre-trained AI model on a specific dataset to specialize it for a particular task or domain.
+The process of further training a pre-trained AI model on a specific dataset to specialize it for a particular task.
+A fine-tuned GPT model for customer service will respond more accurately to support questions.

 Foundation Model

-A large AI model trained on broad data that can be adapted to many downstream tasks.
-Examples include GPT-4, Claude, and Gemini.
+A large AI model trained on broad data that can be adapted to many tasks.
+GPT-4, Claude, Gemini, and Llama are foundation models.
+They power thousands of applications through APIs and fine-tuning.

 G